mhbuehler/GenAIExamples/MultimodalQnA/README.md

 3. Set up other environment variables:

-   > Choose **one** command below to set up env vars according to your hardware.
+   > Choose **one** command below to set env vars according to your hardware.
 Otherwise, the port numbers may be set incorrectly.

    ```bash
    # on Gaudi